mvolkmann/blog/src/htmx.md

 Carson Gross describes HATEOAS systems as follows:
 "Given an entry point into the system, the rest of the system can be accessed simply by inspecting the hypermedia."

+## Questions to Consider

+Why should we take data from a database and convert it to JSON just to send raw data to the client?

+Why should we decide how to render data on the client instead of on the server?

+Why should we restrict ourselves to only using JavaScript for web applications?

 ## Client-side Processing